ntnu-itk-autonomous-ship-lab/psbmpc/libs/psbmpc_lib/README.md

 # PSB-MPC on the CPU
 <p> This repository implements the Probabilistic Scenario-based MPC in C/C++.
 The algorithm is an extended and improved version of the original one posed in [[1]](#1).
 This library runs purely on the CPU.<br>

-Several test functions exist under cybercolav_cxx/src/tests to showcase that the different library modules work as intented, and can be used for debugging or to make yourself familiar with the library.
-By opening the CMakeLists.txt files one can specify the module one wish to test.<br>

-To use the library, for cmake, simply use the "add_subdirectory(/path/to/psbmpc_lib)" command, and link the corresponding target to your executable test file.
+To use the library, for cmake, simply use the "add_subdirectory(/path/to/psbmpc_lib)" command in your project, and link the corresponding target to your executable test file.
 Then, change directory to either debug or release, and build using standard cmake commands for either a debug or release build. </p>

 ## Dependencies